Bastian/javacord.github.io/README.md

+# ⚠️ WARNING ⚠️

+This repository has been replaced by https://github.com/Javacord/Website

 # Javacord Website

 This is Javacord's github.io page, which hosts our website.

 ## I just want to use Javacord :\(